home-assistant/home-assistant.io/source/_integrations/thread.markdown

 You can only set a Thread network as preferred if the credentials are known.

-1. To import Thread credentials, The Android and iOS companion apps are used.
+1. To import Thread credentials, you need your Android and iOS companion app.
 2. On your companion app, navigate to the Thread configuration page.
    - You should see an **Import credentials** button on the lower right corner.